We receive hundreds of reports about suspected planning breaches each year.

 - Developments without permission

-- Building differently to the approved plans
+- Building differently from the approved plans

 - Work to a listed building without consent